DataMining2022/JSS/README.md

 This is the replication package of our paper for the JSS journal.

-The package consists of our dataset for 7 open-source projects as well as generated results.
+The package consists of our dataset for 7 open-source projects as well as generated rules and obtained results.